A bit of bottled tropical for the colder months, that will be around for the warmer months as well. Funky Buddha Pineapple Beach is headed to shelves.

-Stone Tangerine Express IPA looks to join the brewery’s lineup in 2017.
+Stone Tangerine Express IPA will join the brewery’s lineup in February, 2017.

 There is no doubt that Stone Brewing loves their India pale ales.
 The most popular style in craft beer always seems to have room for another by the California based brewery.